Preventing Patient Falls

 Patient falls are an important patient safety issue.
 From 2016-2019, according to The Joint Commission, falls were among the most frequently reported sentinel events.
 Hospitals have been identified as a main location of risk, but other facilities should be vigilant as well.
 One study showed that approximately half of all residents in nursing facilities had experienced a fall, and many experience multiple falls.

-To continue reading the whitepaper, log in with your ISMIE policyholder account.
+To continue reading the resource, log in with your ISMIE policyholder account.
 Not an ISMIE policyholder?
 Fill out the form below to receive access.